DFRobot/DFRobot_PAJ7620U2/README.md

    * @n  expanded gestures inside the library, which is convenient for the beginners to use.
    * @n  The slow mode can recognize 9  basic gestures and 4 expanded gestures: move left, right, up, down,
    * @n  forward, backward, clockwise, counter-clockwise, wave, slowly move left and right, slowly move up
-   * @n  and down, slowly move forward and backward, wave slowly and randomly */ void setGestureHighRate(bool b);
+   * @n  and down, slowly move forward and backward, wave slowly and randomly.
+   */
+  void setGestureHighRate(bool b);